igo95862/bubblejail/README.md

 ### Manual Installation

-If you are not using Arch Linux you can try to manually install with meson
+If your distro does not have a package you can try to manually install with meson

 #### Requirements